StarLegacy/StarLegacy.Wiki/Old Guide.md

 ## Getting Started

-The interstellar government gave you some omoney from the refugee funds.
+The interstellar government gave you some money from the refugee funds.
 Use it to get a ship from the ship dealer and fly to a planet!

 ### Basic Gear